lightoftwelve/password-generator-project/README.md

 This project's live version can be found [here](https://lightoftwelve.github.io/password-generator-project).

 ## Credits
 This project was accepted and completed as part of the UofT SCS Coding Boot Camp Online: Fullstack Flex PT course through the University of Toronto.
-The original project was created by edX Boot Camps LLC. and has been modified for the purpose of this assignment.
+The original project (HTML, CSS and partially started JavaScript file) was created by edX Boot Camps LLC. and has been modified for the purpose of this assignment.

-This project's JavaScript file was written by myself, Victoria Alawi, except where indicated at the bottom of the JavaScript file, marked starting at // Assignment Code
+This project's JavaScript file was written by myself, Victoria Alawi, except where indicated at the bottom of the JavaScript file, marked starting at // Assignment Code.
 - Github: [@lightoftwelve](https://github.com/lightoftwelve)
 - LinkedIn [@Victoria Alawi](https://www.linkedin.com/in/victoria-alawi-872984250/)
 - Website: [www.lightoftwelve.com](http://www.lightoftwelve.com)